 - Preheat oven to 375 F.

-- Prepare Toll House batter and press evenly on top of brownie batter.
+- Press chocolate chip cookie dough batter evenly on top of brownie batter.

 - Top with the remaining brownie batter.

-- Sprinkle the 4 ounces of chocolate chips plus the extra 2 ounces of chocolate chips over the top of the brownie batter.
+- Sprinkle the chocolate chips over the top of the brownie batter.

 - Bake for 30 minutes.
 Cover with foil and return to the oven.